Come Visit.

 The Leonis Adobe Museum historic house.

 Entrance to the house is only available during a guided tour.
-You are still welcome to explore the grounds freely during our open hours.
+You are still welcome to explore the rest of the grounds freely during our open hours.

 2:30 pm